mbbroberg/mbbroberg.github.io/content/garden/what-is-a-platform-product.md

 # Enterprise Enablement

-Mike Calvo's organization is working from a straightforward definition:
+One organization I worked with had a straightforward definition:

 > Platforms are products used to build other products